 By understanding the purpose of each machine and its functions, projects can be planned with greater accuracy and productivity.
-Read on to discover how these machines are best used for maximum results.

 A backhoe loader is a multi-talented machine that brings together the powers of a tractor, loader and backhoe attachment.
 It can be used for excavation, digging trenches, loading, lifting and material handling – tasks usually done by larger excavators.
 But it’s more cost-effective than renting or buying other equipment such as small excavators.